Did you know you can check all your recent previous results on this?

 There are regular bridge classes at Pinner Club for Beginners and Improvers (Click the Bridge Classes Link)

-The next Beginners' Class starts in 2019 (Date: To Be Announced)
+The next Beginners' Class starts on Thursday May 2nd 2019

 The complete way for beginners to learn bridge using the Bridge For All scheme from the English Bridge Union.
 No experience needed.